VatanAgnihotri/web-scraper-extension/Readme.md

 # Scrape This Page - Chrome Extension

-A simple Chrome Extension that allows users to scrape the content of a webpage and filter specific HTML tags (e.g., `<div>`, `<p>`, `<h1>`) from the scraped page.
+A simple Chrome Extension that allows users to scrape the content of a webpage.
 This extension enables easy data extraction from web pages, with a modern and clean user interface for interaction.

 ## Features